vikram7/rails-api-and-highcharts-tutorial/02-highcharts.md

 #Enter Highcharts

 [Highcharts](http://www.highcharts.com) is a Javascript library that simplifies charting data dramatically.
-It's a great way to get started with charting.
+It's a great way to get started with generating some nice looking charts.
 We'll be following the Highcharts installation link [here](http://www.highcharts.com/docs/getting-started/installation).
 It's got a pretty good explanation of how to get started with Highcharts.
 First, let's setup our `index.html` file to *require* highcharts:

 ```html
 <!DOCTYPE HTML>